MEDICARE ANNUAL ENROLLMENT IS OCT 15 - DEC 7! CLICK HERE TO SHOP PLANS!

 Yes, when you are traveling you always have access to urgent cares and emergency rooms and emergent hospitalization.
 It will be covered as an in-network service.
 If you need to use the E.R. or urgent care while away, get treated and then follow up with your PCP when you return home.

-Additionally, some advantage plans have travel benefits that include in-network copays and coinsurance while you are in another state for up to 9 months or longer.
+Additionally, some advantage plans have national networks that include in-network copays and coinsurance while you are in another state for up to 9 months or longer.
 Again, let your agent know what is important to you and what your options are so that you select the best plan that will fit all of your needs.

 Absolutely!
 Advantage plans are a guaranteed acceptance if you have Medicare A & B and reside in their service area.
-When applying for a Medicare Supplement or "Medigap" plan before turning age 67, it does not matter what conditions you have, you have a guaranteed acceptance.
+When applying for a Medicare Supplement or "Medigap" plan upon turning 65 or before turning age 67, you may have a guaranteed acceptance in most instances.
 The only time where pre-existing conditions would apply is if you wanted to sign up for a Supplement plan after turning 67.
 During this time, you will be subject to medical underwriting and, if you have medical conditions, you could be rated at a higher premium, or, in certain circumstances, denied for a supplement plan.
 Speak to your agent to see what you qualify for.

 No. If you are still employed and want to work past age 65 and still use your employer's insurance, you can do that.
 This is called delaying your part B. When it comes time for you to leave your employer's insurance, you will have to show that you had creditable coverage.
 You have your employer fill out form CMS-L564 and you fill out form CMS 40B.
 L564 shows that you had creditable coverage and form 40B is your application for part B to start.
 You can find CMS 40B on the Medicare.gov website.